Ahmed-Abd-elhamid/banki/README.md

     php artisan serve
     ```

+    a.
 You can now access the Web app at http://localhost:8000

-.. and access the Api end-points at http://localhost:8000/api
+    b.
+Access the Api end-points at http://localhost:8000/api

-.. and access the grapQL at http://localhost:8000/graphql
+    c.
+Access the grapQL at http://localhost:8000/graphql

 ## Docker Container